ezekri/homeGW/README.md

 Control Fibaro Home Center Lite (HCL) security devices with NXP-Explore NFC controller

 # The Project
-homeGW is the software for a DIY project described [here!](https://www.github.com)
+homeGW is the software for a DIY project described (in french) [here!](http://www.domotique-fibaro.fr/index.php/topic/7207-passerelle-nfc-pour-home-center/)

 # Dependencies